BenderBlog/cmcalc/README.md

  - [ ] Reimu Currency Transformer.
 (May not appear in FOSS version)
  - [ ] (Somebody's) Calendar and Time Transformer. (numbat backend)
  - [ ] (Somebody's) Unit Transformer. (numbat backend)
+ - [x] Yuyuko's BMI calculator. (plain rust function practise)
- - [ ] Patchouli's REPL to use kalk directly.
+ - [ ] Patchouli's REPL to use kalk directly. (aim to port kalker to Flutter UI)
  - And others...

 ## Library